juliasilge/supervised-ML-case-studies-course/slides/chapter1_01.md

 - Voter turnout
 - Predict age of nuns from survey responses

 Notes: In this course, you will work through four case studies using data from the real world.

 First, a dataset on fuel effiency of cars.

 Second, the annual Stack Overflow Developer Survey where we will predict whether a developer works remotely or not.

 Next, a survey on voter attitudes where we will predict voter turnout.

-And lastly, a large survey of nuns (yes, you heard that right, nuns) where you will predict the age of the nuns from their responses on the survey.
+And lastly, a large survey of nuns (yes, that's right -- nuns) where you will predict the age of the nuns from their responses on the survey.

 Each of these case studies will provide you the opportunity to practice your data handling and model training skills.
-Some of these datasets are large enough that it is not realistic to work with them in their entirety for all parts of a machine learning workflow here on the DataCamp platform, so in those cases you'll work with subsets of these datasets.
+Some of these datasets are large enough that it is not realistic to work with them in their entirety for all parts of a machine learning workflow here in this browser environment, so in those cases you'll work with subsets of these datasets.
 I'll be sure to point out when that occurs.

 ---